-- Block CAPITAL letters must be used to mark all lifesaving equipment - Immersion suits and PFD's must be marked with one of the following: - Name of the vessel - Name of owner of the immersion suit or PFD - Name of person assigned to wear the immersion suit or PFD - Retroreflective markings will be applied as appropriate
+- Block CAPITAL letters must be used to mark all lifesaving equipment. - Immersion suits and PFD's must be marked with one of the following: - Name of the vessel - > Name of owner of the immersion suit or PFD - Name of person assigned to wear the immersion suit or PFD - Retroreflective markings must be with material approved under 46 CFR 164.018 - Retroreflective marking arrangement must meet IMO Resolution A.658(16).